dylan-chong/towers-of-hanoi/notes.md

 Core out of 35 (up to 65):
 - [x] (15) The map can be zoomed and panned, and the user can select intersections with the mouse, and some details are shown.
+    - [ ] Show location and roads that go through this intersection
 - [x] (10) Road names can be entered into the text box and all segments are highlighted on the map.
 Can be either exact or prefix matches, check that all segments highlighted.
 - [ ] (5) The names of all roads joining the selected intersection are outputted, without duplicates.